ZenderB3D/pp_docs/docs/index.md

 * Mirror armatures/collections

 #Why/Who?
 This add-on tries to prevent some repetitive tasks and reduce the overhead and planning required to model and rig mechanical objects more efficiently.
-I think it can be useful for anyone who makes vehicles and mechanical objects in blenders.
+I think it can be useful for anyone who makes vehicles and mechanical objects in Blender.

 #What can it not do?
 Pistonpusher is a dedicated solution for pistons/actuators.
 It’s not a general purpose rigging kit.